Pulitzer Prize Fiction Winner

 Summary

 Gathering thirty stories written across her career, the volume ranges from New England drawing rooms to Western boarding houses and European resorts, often centering on solitary girls and women uneasy in their surroundings.
 Stafford writes in elegant, slightly acerbic sentences, attentive to social nuance and the small humiliations that shape interior life.
-The collection is regarded as a high point of mid-century American short fiction.
+Readers regard the collection as a high point of midcentury American short fiction.

 Historical Context & Significance

-Stafford was a master of the New Yorker-style story; her win reflected the high status of short fiction in the late 60s literary world.
+Stafford mastered the New Yorker style story.
+Her win reflected the high status of short fiction in the late 60s literary world.